Pharm.D. Frequently Asked Questions

 Do I need a bachelor's degree to be considered for admission to the School of Pharmacy?

-No. We welcome applications from students who have completed 72+ college semester hours at another accredited university.
-Completing their prerequisites with strong academic credentials and a testimony of faith in Jesus Christ to our professional program.
-We desire students who possess a vision to use pharmacy as a tool to make an impact in lives and communities.
+No. We welcome applications from students who have completed at least 72 semester credits at accredited universities, taking courses that satisfy the prepharmacy requirements and earning above average grades, particularly in the sciences.
+As a Christ-centered university, we desire students who possess a vision to use pharmacy as a tool to reflect Christ by making an impact in individual lives, communities, and healthcare.